manwar/python-guide/amazon-web-services.md

 ## Docker

-First check the version of OS runningL
+First check the version of OS running:

     $ lsb_release -a
     No LSB modules are available.